smarty/changelog/sdk/go.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.25.0] - 2025-10-09

+- us-street-api
+    - Added custom query client for adding additional custom parameters.

 ## [1.24.0] - 2025-10-06

 - us-street-api
-    - Added customer parameter option.
+    - Added custom parameter option.

 ## [1.23.1] - 2025-09-19